danmayer/deferred-server/README.md

 __Todo__

-  * Add tagging to created servers to associate them to users, or shared servers
+  * Add tagging to created servers to associate them to users, or shared servers, different keys per server?
   * Needs better response cycle for first attempts, when waking the server.
      * perhaps button goes 'waiting…'
      * results box appears, but says 'no server available to handle request waking server'